davidralphlewis/binaryephemera/_notes/Ian-McEwan.md

 permalink:
 ---

-[[Author]] of well-regarded but slightly pretensions literary novels.
+[[author]] of well-regarded but slightly pretensions literary novels.